UTEL-UIUC/gtfs_segments/README.md

   <img src="images/example.jpg" alt="map" width="400"/>
 </div> -->

-Transit agencies use the General Transit Feed Specification (GTFS) to publish transit data.
-More and more cities across the globe are adopting this GTFS format to represent their transit network.
-The GTFS feed can be downloaded from [@transitfeeds](https://transitfeeds.com/) and [@mobility data](https://mobilitydata.org/).
-The GTFS segments is a concise representation of GTFS files removing unnecessary repetitions in the data.
-We do that by considering the services offered only the busiest day(in the data) and representing data in the form of segements.
+ The `gtfs-segments` is a Python package that represents GTFS data for **buses** in a concise tabular manner using segments.
+The distribution of bus stop spacings can be viewed by generating histograms.
+The stop spacings can be visualized at network, route or segment level.
+The segments data can be exported to well know formats such as `.csv` or `.geojson` for further analysis.
+Additionally, the package provides commands to download latest data from [@mobility data](https://mobilitydata.org/) sources.

+The package condenses the raw GTFS data by considering the services offered only the `busiest day`(in the data).
+More discussion on the interpretation of different weightings for stop spacings,  and the process in which the package condenses information can be seen in our [arXiv paper](https://arxiv.org/abs/2208.04394).
+The usage of the package is detailed in [documentation](https://utel-uiuc.github.io/gtfs_segments_docs/)

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->